CUBRID/cubrid-manual/en/admin/ha.rst

 **Starting CUBRID HA**

 Execute the **cubrid heartbeat** **start** at each node in the CUBRID HA group.
 Note that the node executing **cubrid heartbeat start** first will become a master node.
-In the example below, the host name of a master node is *nodeA* and that of a slave node is *nodeB*.
+In the example below, we assume that the host name of a master node is *nodeA* and that of a slave node is *nodeB*.

 *   Master node ::